Volv1t3/SystemDesign/TheoryModule/Writerside/topics/Project-1-―-Pizza-Delivery-System.md

 #### Development Steps ― Base Requirements
 <p>In parallel to that line of development, our team focused on defining and collecting all requirements defined
 within the base specification.
-While at this phase in development, it is quite early to define requirements head on, since most of the work happens in the class definition, we decided to define these as a guideline to, in another iteration, increment on top of them before we defined the complete domain model.
+While at this phase in development, it is quite early to define requirement head on, since most of the work happens in the class definition, we decided to define these as a guideline to, in another iteration, increment on top of them before we defined the complete domain model.
 </p>